 Favorite products for organizing

 I’ve always considered myself good at organizing, but never gave much thought to products that could make that task even easier.
 My late partner struggled with organizing her entire life, but she did find some great tools, many of which I’m still using today.
-My other On the Cheap partners had suggestions, too:
+My other On the Cheap business partners had suggestions, too:

 Clear plastic drawers.
 The plastic drawer units, with or without wheels, are invaluable.
 I use them for office supplies, tablecloths and napkins that don’t fit in my tiny kitchen, light bulbs, batteries, stamps and postal supplies, greeting cards, wrapping supplies and more.
 I have two sets in my office area and two sets in my garage.

 Hanging shoe organizers.
 I have struggled for years to figure out how to store my shoes so they don’t get dusty and covered with cat hair.
 The floor of the closet has never been a good option.
 My last two homes have had an amazing amount of closet space, and I have found hanging shoe organizers the best and cheapest options I’ve tried.
 The shoes stay clean and I can see them all at a glance.
 You can also use the organizers for sweaters or accessories.

 Command strips.
 Valerie at Columbus on the Cheap uses command strips for everything: hanging pictures, cord control, coat hooks, mop hook and other options.
 “One of our rooms/entries appears to be converted from the garage and has cement board walls, so hanging things isn’t easy,” she says.
 But command strips work everywhere.

 What are your favorite organizing tips, tools and gadgets?